 We are passionate about generative AI and using the latest and greatest to provide the best fake data for our clients.
 We built Imafake as a fun way to apply new trends in AI to the problems we think about on a daily basis.
 Try Imafake for yourself and get in on the synthetic data and AI conversation by posting your results and tagging @tonicfakedata!

-And while you’re at it… Check out what we really care about - Djinn for data scientists and Tonic for developers.
+And while you’re at it… Check out what we really care about - Tonic for developers and DSM for data scientists.